havrydotdev/havrydotdev/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on website for jewelry online store
+- 🔭 I’m currently working on ???
-- 🌱 I’m currently learning React.js, TypeScript, JavaScript
+- 🌱 I’m currently learning Java, SQL, JUnit
 - 📫 How to reach me: discord - chubapupik#5252